bad1987/html-css-javascript-2025-2026/docs/module-04-css-layout/cas-pratique.md

     border-bottom: none;
 }

-/* Portfolio avec Grid et Flexbox */
+/* Portfolio with Grid and Flexbox */
 .portfolio {
     padding: 5rem 0;
 }